peterzimon/docs-api/handlebars-themes/structure.md

 ### Development mode
 It is recommended to use a local install to build a custom theme using development mode – review the [local install guide](/install/local/) to get started with your own local install for development.

 In production mode, template files are loaded and cached by the server.
-For any changes in a `hbs` file to be reflected, use the `restart ghost` command.
+For any changes in a `hbs` file to be reflected, use the `ghost restart` command.

 Ghost will automatically check for fatal errors when you upload your theme into Ghost admin.
 For a full validation report during development, use the [GScan tool](https://gscan.ghost.org/).